hexchat/documentation/faq.rst

 There are three ways to do this:

+-  If this is during connection the network list (Ctrl+s) has a 'connect commands' section as well as most login types you would need.

--  /LOAD -e <textfile>, where <textfile> is a full pathname to a file containing commands on each line.
+-  /LOAD -e <textfile>, where <textfile> is a file in your config dir containing commands on each line.

 -  Separate your commands with CTRL-SHIFT-u-a.
 This will appear as a